smartdevicelink/sdl_app_library_guides/docs/Displaying a User Interface/Template Buttons/index.md

 !@

 ### Showing and Updating Soft Buttons
 When the soft button state needs to be updated, simply tell the `SoftButtonObject` to transition to the next state.
-If your button states do not cycle in a predictable order, you can also tell the soft button the state to transition to by passing the `stateName` of the new soft button state.
+If your button states do not cycle in a predictable order, you can also tell the soft button which state to transition to by passing the `stateName` of the new soft button state.

 @![iOS]
 ##### Objective-C